plausible/docs/docs/trial-to-paid.md

 Our subscription tiers are based on the total number of pageviews and custom events between all the sites you have added to your Plausible Analytics account.

-You can check your usage levels during the trial period to date in your account settings within the "**Subscription Plan**" section.
+You can check your usage levels during the trial period to date in your account settings within the "**Subscription**" section of your account settings.
 You should select a subscription tier that matches your usage levels.
 Opt for monthly or yearly billing.
 You can get 2 free months with an annual subscription.

 Next, decide on your plan.
 These vary in terms of number of sites, team members and features: